YotaYota/notes/work_strategy.md

 - Even if an approach doesn't solve the problem, I want to be clear on what sub-goals and conclusions I can get from the approach.

+# Strategy
+### Divide the problem.
+Try to divide the problem into isolated parts that can be solved individually.

 # Procedure